24 Black Tie Wedding Guest Outfits for a Polished Formal Look

 As an Amazon Associate we earn from qualifying purchases.

-I have made the mistake of choosing drama over function, and reader, the dress won.
-These outfits are elegant and comfortable enough to survive a long evening, and varied enough that you do not have to default to black unless you want to.
+Choosing drama over practicality is, in my opinion, the right choice.
+And, reader, the dress won!
+These dresses are elegant and comfortable enough to survive a long evening.
+Also, they are unique enough that you don’t have to opt for black unless you want to.

 1. Emerald Silk Halter Gown with Gold Sandals